GothenburgBitFactory/taskchampion/docs/src/storage.md

  * `Update(uuid, property, oldValue, newValue, timestamp)` -> `Update(uuid, property, newValue, timestamp)`
  * `UndoPoint()` -> Ø (dropped from operation sequence)

-Once a sequence of operations has been synchronized, they are not considered in subsequent sync operations.

 ### Storage

 The storage backend stores all operations that apply to existing tasks, tracking which have and have not been synchronized.
-Only un-synchronized operations are considered when performing a sync operation.
+Only unsynchronized operations are used in the synchronization process.
 Synchronized operations are kept as a log of changes to the relevant tasks.
-`UndoPoint` operations are neither synchronized nor stored after a sync operation.
+Synchronized `UndoPoint` operations are not stored.